douglasgreen/news/2025/03/31/en.md

 ### Tragedy in Gaza: Eight Medics Killed While on Duty

 In a heartbreaking incident, eight medics from the Palestine Red Crescent Society were killed in Gaza while performing their humanitarian duties.
 The medics were part of an ambulance team responding to injured civilians when they came under heavy fire in the al-Hashashin area of Rafah.
 Despite wearing visible emblems and traveling in clearly marked ambulances, they were targeted, leading to their tragic deaths.
 The International Federation of Red Cross and Red Crescent Societies expressed outrage over the incident, emphasizing that humanitarian workers should be protected under international law.
 The bodies were recovered after a week of restricted access to the area, highlighting the ongoing dangers faced by aid workers in conflict zones.
 The incident has sparked calls for accountability and renewed attention to the protection of humanitarian workers in war-torn regions.

+### Farewell to a Versatile Actor: Bruce Glover Passes Away at 92

+Bruce Glover, a talented actor known for his memorable roles in "Chinatown" and as the villainous Mr. Wint in the James Bond film "Diamonds Are Forever," has died at the age of 92.
+Born in Chicago in 1932, Glover's passion for acting began at a young age, and he went on to have a diverse career in film, television, and theater.
+He was celebrated for his unique approach to acting, often bringing his own creative ideas to his roles.
+Glover's son, Crispin Glover, shared the news of his father's passing on Instagram, highlighting the deep bond they shared both personally and professionally.
+Bruce Glover's legacy as an actor and acting coach will be remembered by many who admired his work and learned from his teachings.